 Disney Castaway Cay

 Disney was one of the first cruise lines to offer their guests a private island to explore.
 Of course Disney wanted to be the very best and they made sure that the island had the perfect location in the Bahamas and offered an amazing experience for their guests.
-Disney’s private island is 1,000 acres in area, but most of this is not developed.
-Disney has made a 55 acre paradise for their cruise guests.
+Disney’s Castaway Cay private island is 1,000 acres in area, but most of this is not developed.
+Disney has made a 55 acre paradise in the Bahamas for their cruise guests.

 If you want to learn more about some of the itineraries which have a port stop in Disney’s Castaway Cay you can read our guides at: